MetaMask/metamask-docs/snaps/concepts/execution-environment.md

 Snaps are untrusted JavaScript programs that execute safely in a sandboxed environment that runs [Secure ECMAScript (SES)](#secure-ecmascript-ses).
+This allows MetaMask to restrict access to global JavaScript APIs and to isolate a Snap's code from other parts of the application.

 There's no DOM, no Node.js built-ins, and no platform-specific APIs other than MetaMask's `wallet` global object.
 Almost all standard JavaScript globals contained in